Plaice: Current conservation and management status

 Plaice, along with the other major demersal fish in the North Sea such as cod, monkfish and sole, is listed by the ICES as "outside safe biological limits."
 Moreover, they are growing less quickly now and are rarely older than six years, whereas they can reach forty.
 The World Wide Fund for Nature says that in 2006 "of the eight plaice stocks recognised by ICES, only one is considered to be harvested sustainably while three are overexploited.
 Data is insufficient to assess the remaining stocks; however, landings for all stocks are at or near historical lows."

-Plaice in cuisine and culture
+In cuisine and culture

-In North German and Danish cuisine plaice is one of the most commonly eaten fish.
+In North German and Danish cuisine, plaice is one of the most commonly eaten fish.
 Filleted, battered, and pan-fried plaice is popular hot or cold as an open sandwich topping together with remoulade sauce and lemon slices.
-Battered plaice can also be served hot with french fries and remoulade sauce as a main dish; this fish and chips variant is commonly available as a children's special in Danish restaurants.
+Battered plaice is often served hot with french fries and remoulade sauce as a main dish; this fish and chips variant is popular and is commonly available on children's menus in Danish restaurants.
 Breaded frozen plaice, ready to be baked or fried at home, are readily available in supermarkets.
 Fresh plaice is also oven-baked.

 "The flesh of plaice is white, tender and subtle-flavoured."
-Plaice is sometimes used as the fish in fish and chips, in countries where the dish is popular.

-A smoke cooked plaice is one of the traditional summer time delicacies of Hiiumaa island.
+Smoked plaice is one of the traditional summer time delicacies of Hiiumaa island.